HDhuman: High-quality Human Novel-view Rendering from Sparse Views: Approach

 \subsection{Novel View Rendering}

+To achieve the goal of high-quality novel view rendering from sparse views, the core problem is to solve the occlusion problems caused by the sparsity of input views.
+Based on the highly-detailed reconstructed results from the reconstruction network, we propose geometry-guided pixel-wise feature integration to perform efficient visibility reasoning for solving the occlusion problems.

-Given a sparse set of input images $\{I_{0}, ..., I_{N}\}$, the corresponding calibrated camera parameters and the reconstructed meshes, we use a rendering network to render high quality novel view images of human performers.
-To achieve the goal of high quality rendering, the core is to solve the occlusion problems caused by the sparsity of input views.
-For this end, we present a geometry-guided pixel-wise feature integration method in the rendering network for solving the occlusions.
-The architecture of rendering network is shown in Fig. \ref{fig:render}.
-In summary, we use a encode-integration-render framework for novel view rendering, which mainly consists of three parts: 1) encoding each input image to feature space using an encoder-net $e$, 2) pixel-wise visibility reasoning and feature integration using the reconstructed human geometry, 3) render the novel view image using a render-net $r$.
+Concretely, given a sparse set of input images $\{I_{1}, ..., I_{N}\}$, the corresponding calibrated camera parameters and the reconstructed meshes, we use a rendering network to render high-quality novel-view images of human performers.
+The architecture of the rendering network is shown in Fig. \ref{fig:render}.
+In summary, we use an encode-integration-render framework for novel view rendering, which mainly consists of three parts: 1) encoding each input image to feature space using an encoder-net $e$, 2) pixel-wise visibility reasoning and feature integration using the reconstructed human geometry, and 3) rendering the novel view image using a render-net $r$.

-~\\ \textbf{Image encoding.} For each input image $I_{n}\in\mathbb{R}^{H\times{W}\times{3}}$, we firstly encode it to a high-dimensional feature space and get feature map $F_{n}=e(I_{n})\in\mathbb{R}^{H\times{W}\times{D}}$ at the same resolution.
-Following \cite{SVS}, the encoder $e$ uses a Res-UNet architecture, where the encoding part is an ImageNet-pretrained ResNet\cite{he2016deep} and the decoding part upsamples the feature map using nearest-neighbor interpolation, concatenating it with the corresponding feature map (of the same resolution) from the encoding part.
+~\\ \textbf{Image encoding.} For each input image $I_{n}\in\mathbb{R}^{H\times{W}\times{3}}$, we firstly encode it to high-dimensional feature space and get feature map $F_{n}=e(I_{n})\in\mathbb{R}^{H\times{W}\times{D}}$ at the same resolution.
+Following Riegler \etal \cite{SVS}, the encoder $e$ uses a Res-UNet architecture, where the encoding part is an ImageNet-pretrained ResNet\cite{he2016deep} and the decoding part upsamples the feature map using nearest-neighbor interpolation, concatenating it with the corresponding feature map (of the same resolution) from the encoding part.

-~\\ \textbf{Geometry-guided pixel-wise feature integration} To render high quality novel view images from sparse views, the core is solving the occlusion problems caused by the sparsity of views.
-However, traditional IBR methods always use warping operation to map the source views to the novel view, in which the warping operation will warp the pixels or areas that are not visible in the novel view, resulting in rendering artifacts or blurring.
-Therefore, we argue that this warping operation is not suitable for solving the occlusion problems.
+~\\ \textbf{Geometry-guided pixel-wise feature integration.} Traditional image-based rendering methods always use warping operation to map the source views to the novel view, in which the warping operation will warp the pixels or areas that are not visible in the novel view, resulting in rendering artifacts or blurring.
+Therefore, we argue that this warping operation is not suitable for solving the occlusion problems and propose our geometry-guided pixel-wise feature integration.
+For each pixel in a novel view, the visible input views are different.
+Therefore, we perform visibility reasoning and get the visible source views for each pixel in the novel view.
+Then, we only integrate the features from visible source views to the novel view pixel, the source views that are not visible will be abandoned.